open-AIMS/ADRIA_matlab/docs/concise_API.md

 A non-exhaustive overview of high-level ADRIA functions.

-The functions documented below form the ADRIA API through which developers interact with the core ADRIA platform.
+The functions documented below form the core API through which developers interact with ADRIA.

 WARNING: These functions and accompanying documentation are still under development and their names, expected inputs, outputs, and usage may change.